Frequently Asked Questions about PFAS Contamination of Water

 For more information about per- and polyfluoroalkyl substances (PFAS) generally, please visit the About PFAS web page.

-How do I know if I have PFAS in my drinking water?
+How do I know if there is PFAS in my drinking water?

 What steps should I take if PFAS have been detected in my drinking water?